Lord Mayor Elect

 City of London elects a new Lord Mayor every year.
 The Lord Mayor must have served as a Sheriff of the City, and since 1435 he or she has been chosen from among the City's Aldermen.

 The election happens at Michaelmas, which is the 29th of September.
-The chosen candidate is known as the 'Lord Mayor Elect' until the day before the Lord Mayor's Show, when he or she is sworn into office in the Silent Ceremony.
-The Lord Mayor's Show then completes the process by delivering the new Lord Mayor to Westminster to swear loyalty to the Crown.
+The chosen candidate is then known as the 'Lord Mayor Elect' until the day before the Lord Mayor's Show, when he or she is sworn into office in the Silent Ceremony.
+The Show then completes the appointment by conveying the new Lord Mayor to Westminster to swear loyalty to the Crown.